Dog Food Information

 Many dogs can be sensitive to chicken which is in most dog formula's.
 The highlighted formula does not have chicken or poultry.
 As with any dog food, if you see a reaction from eating a food or they refuse it then you should change the bag of food.

 We have found that Best Breed dog food by Dr. Gary is a reputable dog food since 1994 with no recalls and is one of the best dry kibble choices.
-We have found that our dogs have done well on the All Stage Formulas Dr. Gary's Best Breed listed below.
+We have found that our dogs have done well on the All Stage Formulas Dr. Gary's Best Breed Working Dog and they like the Coldwater Salmon.

-Optional: We are offering for you to purchase your first 28lb. bag(s) of food through us for $65 and vitamins for $60 to be paid on date October 20th.
+Optional: We are offering for you to purchase your first 28lb. bag(s) of food through us for $65 and vitamins for $60 to be paid at time of deposit to make sure we have supply.

 Puppy Formula's